polter-rnd/bbswitch-gui/README.md

 # bbswitch-gui

-GUI tool for managing NVIDIA GPU power states and utilization on Optimus laptops.
+GUI for monitoring and toggling NVIDIA GPU power on Optimus laptops.

-Provides a user-friendly interface for managing and monitoring dedicated graphics adapter.
+Provides a user-friendly interface for managing power state and monitoring utilization of dedicated graphics adapter.

 ![ Preview ](data/screenshots/preview.png)